kiiaseilonen/mobile-app-testing/README.md

 This project is a mobile test automation practice project built with Robot Framework.
 It uses a ready-made demo mobile application to practice automated testing with Appium.

-The goal is to create and run mobile test cases automatically using GitHub Actions (Workflows) as the CI/CD pipeline.
+The goal is to create and run mobile test cases automatically using GitHub Actions as the CI/CD pipeline.